-The results are expected to be submitted to the U.S. Food and Drug Administration by the end of March as part of a supplemental biologics licensing application.
-EV-201 results will also be included in submissions to some global health authorities.
+Results of EV-301 are expected to be submitted to the U.S. Food and Drug Administration by the end of March as the confirmatory trial following the drug's accelerated approval in 2019.
+The results of EV-301 will also be included in submissions to global health authorities.